 - Cheap Things to do: Hike Camelback Mountain, see the murals and street art in Roosevelt Row, Japanese Friendship Garden

-Phoenix is mostly known for its sunny, warm weather but it’s also known for being one of the cheapest places to travel to in the United States.
-Airfare and hotel prices are, on average, lower than many other places and it’s cheap to travel around Phoenix once you’re there too!
-It’s also a fantastic place to start an Arizona road trip!
+Phoenix is known for its sunny warm weather but it’s also one of the cheapest places to travel to in the United States.
+Airfare and hotel prices are below average when compared to other major metropolitan areas aroud the U.S. It’s relatively cheap to travel around Phoenix once you’re there too and makes for a great jumping-off point for an Arizona road trip!

 Watch for free museum days when certain museums offer free entry.
 Some museums are free all the time like the Arizona Capitol Museum, and the Phoenix Art Museum offers free admission on Wednesdays from 3 p.m. to 9 p.m. and on the first Friday of each month from 6 p.m. to 10 p.m.

 Other cheap attractions include Enchanted Island Amusement Park, Papago Park, and the Desert Botanical Garden.
 Escaping the city is easy too.
 Just head to the South Mountain Park and Reserve and spend some time hiking the trails.